ahmedelrweny1/ICU-Management-System/Docs/SRS_Document.md

 This Software Requirements Specification (SRS) document provides a complete description of the ICU Department Management System.
 It describes the functional and non-functional requirements for the system designed to manage Intensive Care Unit operations in hospitals.

 ### 1.2 Scope
-The ICU Management System is a web-based application that provides:
+Shefaa ICU Management System is a web-based application that provides:
 - Real-time patient monitoring and management
 - Room and bed allocation tracking
 - Medical staff scheduling and attendance